lonequantum/hazlab2/README.md

 - better algorithms
 - MSAA

-THIS IS STILL A WORK IN PROGRESS
 TODOS:
 - add something?
-- change colors?
 - nice ending when the exit is reached (instead of brutal program quit)

 ## Build